 Helica Thermal Coagulator: Using a process called fulguration, helium gas, and a small electric current is used to dry out endometriosis.

 Surgical procedures performed using the above techniques are:

-Complex Surgery: If the symptoms of endometriosis are severe, surgical procedures involving other organs such as bowel, urinary bladder, cervix and vagina are considered.
+Complex Surgery: If the symptoms of endometriosis are severe, surgical procedures involving other organs such as the bowel, urinary bladder, cervix, and vagina are considered.
 This is more complex compared to other types of surgery.
 This procedure is usually carried out using the laparoscopic technique.

 Radical Surgery: If the patient does not respond well to drugs or minimally-invasive surgery, and does not want to bear children in the future, radical surgery can be considered.

 Types of Radical surgery: